colejohnson66/UniProg/README.md

 # UniProg

 UniProg is a true DAC-per-pin universal programmer supporting voltages anywhere from -45&nbsp;V to +45&nbsp;V at roughly 22&nbsp;mV (0.022&nbsp;V) resolution.
-It is currently a work-in-progress, and it may never be completed.
+It is currently a **_work-in-progress_**, and it may never be completed.

 ## Cost

-While the BOM cost is currently unknown, it is estimated to total over US$500.
+While the BOM cost is currently unknown, it is estimated to total over US\$500.

 ## Power Supply